If you’re looking for info about Freesia’s current micro-memoir class offerings, click here for more info.

 Freesia’s words have appeared in So to Speak, Bone Bouquet, CALYX, cream city review, The Feminist Wire, Nimrod, Painted Bride Quarterly, Huffington Post, Gertrude, Rust Magazine, New Verse News, Lavender Review, TQ Reviews, If You Can Hear This: Poems in Protest of an American Inauguration, The Wanderer, Sundress Press’s Political Punch anthology, and other journals, anthologies, magazines, and websites.
 Freesia was the winner of the 2018 Patricia Goedicke Prize in Poetry.

-Freesia lives in North Miami, where she serves as a book reviewer for South Florida Poetry Journal, an adjunct professor, a writing coach, and a freelancer.
-She is working on a collection of poems and a series of essays about walls, limits, and containment.
+Freesia lives in Fort Wayne, Indiana.
+She serves as an adjunct professor, a book reviewer for South Florida Poetry Journal, a writing coach, and a freelancer.
+She is working on a collection of poems about Florida and a series of essays about walls.
 Freesia has an MFA in poetry from Florida International University and a BA in Gender & Women’s Studies from Warren Wilson College.